PyWavelets/pywt/doc/source/regression/dwt-idwt.rst

     ...
     ValueError: Coefficients arrays must have the same size.

-But for some applications like multilevel DWT and IDWT it is sometimes conveniet to allow for a small departure from this behaviour.
+But for some applications like multilevel DWT and IDWT it is sometimes convenient to allow for a small departure from this behaviour.
 When the *correct_size* flag is set, the approximation coefficients array can be larger from the details coefficient array by one element: